roshanlodha/NRMA/MANUSCRIPT.md

 ## Methods

 ### Problem Formulation and Encoding
 We reframed the problem of optimal rotation order as an minimum-cost assignment problem.
 Each student has the option of $k$ rotation orders which they assigned a cost to.
-These costs were used to formulate an $n x k$ tall matrix.
+These costs were used to formulate an $n × k$ tall matrix.
 Each row was a student's preference assignment for the $k$ rotations.

 #### Determining Costs
 Students were given $b$ "beans" and were asked to divide assign these beans however they would like to the rotation orders.
 Null submissions were assigned $\frac{b}{k}$ beans to each rotation.
 All responses were scaled such that the sum of beans was exactly $b$.
 Each rotation order's assigned beans was then converted to a cost by subtracting it from $b$.
 For example, if a rotation was assigned $c$ beans, its associated cost would be $b - c$.
 Hyperparameter optimization was used to determine the optimal number of beans for a given application.